-System / Recipients / Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights North Central London Integrated Care Service North Central London Integrated Care Service are a wider grouping performing shared functions across health and care.
+System / Recipients / Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights North Central London Integrated Care Service Primary Care Networks (PCNs) are similar, but are led at the GP level and may involve a variety of other organisations also noted in this privacy notice.
+North Central London Integrated Care Service are a wider grouping performing shared functions across health and care.
 In each case the Practice remains the data controller for the information about you.
 Through various hubs in the community the GP Federations and PCNs provide direct health and care services such as continued extended access, home visits, universal offers, musculoskeletal service, GP at front door and other neighbourhood services across North Central London (which covers the boroughs of Barnet, Camden, Enfield, Haringey and Islington) If you visit receive treatment/consultation on any of these services, personal data concerning your GP medical record may be shared with the GP Federation and Multidisciplinary Teams (MDT) in order to enable them make the best informed decision about your health/care needs, and provide you with the best possible care.
-The source of the information shared in this way is your electronic GP record. necessary for medical or social care treatment or, the management of health or social care systems and services.
-Related Legislation: Data Protection Act 2018 Section 10 Section 251B Health and Social Care Act 2012 Common Law of Duty of Confidentiality ✓ where we no longer need the data for the purposes of the processing.
+The source of the information shared in this way is your electronic GP record.
+Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services.
+Related Legislation: Data Protection Act 2018 Section 10 Section 251B Health and Social Care Act 2012 Common Law of Duty of Confidentiality the processing is unlawful or, where we no longer need the data for the purposes of the processing.
 Right to object: In line with the UK GDPR Article 21, you have a general right to raise an objection to the processing of your personal data in some particular circumstances.
 This right only applies where we cannot demonstrate compelling legitimate grounds for continued processing of your personal data for the purposes of direct provision of care, and compliance with a legal obligation to which we are subject.
 If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
 Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
 You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.